Job posting scams

 • The job description or posting contains poor grammar or spelling.

-• The company uses a free email domain, such as @hotmail or @gmail.
+• The company uses a generic email domain, such as Gmail or Hotmail, or their email address does not match the company website domain.

-• You are not able to contact or identify the person posting.
+• You are not able to contact or verify the hiring manager on the company website, LinkedIn, or Google.

-• Your personal information, such as your SIN, photo identification, date of birth
+• Provide your personal information, such as your SIN, photo identification, or date of birth, before a formal offer.

 Be sure to research all job postings carefully.
 Verify that the job exists and visit the company’s official website.
 You can even call the company to confirm.